FinnAngelo/FinnAngelo.github.io/_posts/2019-02-16-Get-StoredProc-fromEFCore.md

     StoredProcResult bob;

-    // context can come from DI
+    // WhateverContext can come from DI
     // Note: EFCore has a funky way to handle the string interpolation so
     // it isn't prone to sql injection using (var context = new WhateverContext(optionsBuilder.Options))